enyo/data-proxy/Readme.md

 # Data proxy Version 0.0.3-dev

+> This proxy is still in development and unsafe to use.
+> As soon as the version is bumped to 0.1.x it will be usable but still in beta.

 The data proxy is a node module that has pretty complex schema/model definition capabilities to automatically receive and transmit data in a formatted and validated form.